dune3d/dune3d-docs/entities.rst

 STEP model
 ----------

-Geometry imported from a STEP file. :doc:`step-import` for more details.
+Geometry imported from a STEP file.
+See :doc:`step-import` for more details.

 :In Workplane: no